Dario trained at Italia Conti, graduating in 2013. He represented Italia Conti at the Sam Wanamaker Festival 2013 & Carleton Hobbs Radio Awards 2013.

 Television includes The Coroner, Doctors, Drifters and Coronation Street and most recently, ITV’s Endeavour.
 He won the award for Best Actor at the San Fransisco Film Festival for his role in short film Trailing Dirt.

 Dario was nominated for Best Male at The Off West End Awards 2016 for his 5-star performance in the West End transfer of Sid.

 Dario Coates in 'Damned'

-Dario Coates cast in an episode of Channel 4’s Damned.
+Dario Coates has completed filming a guest lead in the new series of Channel 4’s Damned.

 Dario Coates nominated for Best Male at the Offies 2016

 Dario Coates is nominated for ‘Best Male’ at the Off West End Awards, for his 5 star performance in Sid.

 5 star reviews for Dario Coates in 'Sid'